Kansas vs. Arkansas Predictions & Picks - NCAA Tournament Second Round

 Kansas vs. Arkansas Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Saturday's game features the Kansas Jayhawks (28-7) and the Arkansas Razorbacks (21-13) clashing at Wells Fargo Arena (on March 18) at TBA.
+Saturday's game features the Kansas Jayhawks (28-7) and the Arkansas Razorbacks (21-13) squaring off at Wells Fargo Arena (on March 18) at 5:15 PM.
 This matchup, according to our computer prediction, will result in a 73-70 win for Kansas.

-Based on our computer prediction, Arkansas should cover the point spread, which currently sits at 3.5.
-The two teams are projected to come in below the 144.5 over/under.
+Based on our computer prediction, Arkansas is projected to cover the point spread (3.5) versus Kansas.
+The two teams are projected to come in below the 143.5 over/under.

 Kansas vs. Arkansas Game Info & Odds